 One such standard is the GMP (good manufacturing practices).
 Orion provides continuous basic training on the GMP, and various aspects of good manufacturing practices are revised intensively each year.

-In 2021, the revision training will be provided by means of gamification in an escape room.
+In 2021, the revision training was provided by means of gamification in an escape room for the first time.

 A world of riddles in a pharmaceutical plant